Evil does not need your help, just your indifference.

 Personal Stories of Survival During the Holocaust

 For over thirty years, local survivors from the Holocaust Commission's Speakers' Bureau shared their stories with thousands of students throughout Tidewater.
 Read their biographies and the Personal Stories of other local survivors, liberators, and Righteous Gentiles.

 What We Carry

-What We Carry is a multimedia program that continues to share the messages of the last four Speakers’ Bureau survivors.
-Using raw interview footage and archival footage, the Holocaust Commission created four short films, each one based on a Speakers’ Bureau survivor’s experiences and reflections.
+What We Carry is a multimedia program that continues to share the messages of the last four Speakers’ Bureau survivors, and will soon share the stories of another local survivor, liberator and Righteous Gentile.
+Using raw interview footage and archival footage, the Holocaust Commission initially created four short films, each one based on a Speakers’ Bureau survivor’s experiences and reflections.
 The commission brings them to schools, military commands and community groups as part of a docent-led presentation including a vintage suitcase full of replicas of the photos, artifacts, and memorabilia the four retained from their Holocaust experiences.
+The new films should be complete in Spring 2016, and the stories should be available for presentation by Autumn 2016.

 Elie Wiesel Competitions

 The Elie Wiesel Writing and Visual Arts competitions are open to middle and high school students annually, with cash prizes for winners and incentives for teachers.